Javascript is not enabled.

 • Portion of part-time workers over age 55: 20 percent

-The COVID-19 pandemic has created increased demand for legal services as people reach out to lawyers to help them tackle unexpected challenges such as bankruptcies, mortgage foreclosures and possible medical malpractice suits.
-More than 6,000 people were hired in legal services in June.
+The COVID-19 pandemic created increased demand for legal services as people reached out to lawyers to help them tackle unexpected challenges such as bankruptcies, mortgage foreclosures and possible medical malpractice suits.
+Ongoing litigation from those cases and new business have created steady, short-term demand for legal assistants.

 7. Cashier